Phara0h/JiraTimeTracker/README.md

 A free, easy to use command line to keep track of your time and have it automatically log the time spent on tasks.

+P.S This code is still really bad thrown together out of pure hate of dealing with logging time in jira.

 How To Use
 =================